Aldol condensation of aldehydes and ketones, mechanism

 1. Hydroxyl ions attack alpha hydrogen atom in the carbonyl compound.
 Then bond between alpha hydrogen and alpha carbon is broken and electrons of that bond are concentrated to alpha carbon.
 That forms a carbanion.
 Now that alpha hydrogen atom connects with hydroxyl ion and forms a water molecule.

 2. Next, carbanion attacks the carbonyl carbon of another molecule of aldehyde or ketone.
-A new carbon carbon bond is formed.
-Due to form of new carbon carbon bond, C=O bond is turned to C-O with negative charge on oxygen atom.
+A new carbon-carbon bond is formed.
+Due to form of new carbon - carbon bond, electrons of pi bond (C=O) are transferred towards the oxygen atom to ensure the octal rule for carbon atom and oxygen atom.
+Then, oxygen atom will gets a -1 charge.

 acetaldehyde aldol condensation mechanism